theloosygoose/2019_WebDevelopment_GoogleLoginAPI/README.md

   For <i> Authorized JavaScript origins </i> and <i> Authorized redirect URIs </i> type in the general server ip or domain and redirect URLS.

+ ### Credentials

+ On the sidebar go to the Credentials tab and click the <b> Create credentials </b> dropdown --> <b> 0Auth client ID </b>

+* If a notice comes up that says <i> To create an OAuth client ID, you must first set a product name on the consent screen  </i> Go to the  configure consent screen page

+### 0Ath Consent Screen

+Set Application type to <b>Internal</b> to limit only users in organization to access